Parts of a Circle: History of the Karabakh Conflict

 Three hour-long films were produced over three years: The Road to War, The War and In Search of Peace.
 The whole trilogy was produced in Armenian, Azerbaijani, English and Russian.

-Project participant Aliya Haqverdi recalled: “Throughout the long years of this project, when the political atmosphere didn’t allow for a wider dissemination, I would have liked to give journalists I was working with a link to the films – as a factual source for them.
-We were thinking of different options for the distribution of the film, but kept going around in circles.
-By the time we had decided, some of the people featured in the film had not only been imprisoned in Azerbaijan, some had even been released already.
-Others, on the other hand, had died.
-For them, these films are a bridge to posterity.”
+A project participant recalled: “Throughout the long years of this project, when the political atmosphere didn’t allow for a wider dissemination, I would have liked to give journalists I was working with a link to the films – as a factual source for them.”

-Despite these problems, a programme of more than 100 screenings to selected audiences in 2017–2019 meant that the films reached more than 1,500 people.
-They are now available online where they can reach a wider audience.
+Despite these problems, more than 100 screenings were held for selected audiences in 2017–2019.
+Altogether, more than 1,500 people watched these documentaries.
+They are now available online.

 Parts of a Circle: Nagorny Karabakh conflict documentary series, Conciliation Resources, May 2020: homepage for the films, with links to each.